ronaldboehm/XAML-Map-Control/README.md

 Known problems/issues/limitations include:

 * SRTM data tiles are expected to be saved to directory E:\Temp (set in [TileImageLoader.cs](SrtmMapLayer.WPF/TileImageLoader.cs))
-* missing SRTM data tiles (which would be available at (http://srtm.csi.cgiar.org/SELECTION/inputCoord.asp)) are not downloaded automatically, only those already in the download directory are used
+* missing SRTM data tiles (which would be available at http://srtm.csi.cgiar.org/SELECTION/inputCoord.asp) are not downloaded automatically, only those already in the download directory are used
 * only map tiles that are within one SRTM data tile are rendered (in other words, those spanning two or more SRTM data tiles are not rendered)
 * the calculation of coordinates based on the map tile to be displayed is incorrect
+* This only works for the WPF application, the UWP code has not been updated
 * ...